José Jiménez (activist)

-Born in Caguas, Puerto Rico, Jiménez was taken as an infant by his mother to the United States the following year.
+Born in Caguas, Puerto Rico, Jiménez was taken as an infant by his mother to the United States in 1949.
 They lived for a time with his father near Boston, Massachusetts, but within two years the family moved to Chicago to join relatives.
-As a youth, he ran with a street gang, but made a turn-around in 1968 and devoted himself to reviving the Young Lords to work on issues of human rights, beginning in Chicago.
+As a youth, he ran with a street gang, but made a turn-around in 1968 after being influenced by civil rights activists at the time like Fred Hampton of the Black Panther Party and devoted himself to reviving the Young Lords to work on issues of human rights, beginning in Chicago.
 Issues included redlining, displacement of the poor, welfare rights and dignity, police relations, and community needs.
 In addition to establishing breakfast, education and health programs, they organized politically to negotiate with city officials.
 They also set up chapters in other cities with Puerto Rican and Latino populations, to work on social justice.

-Family background
+Biography

-Called "Cha Cha", José Jiménez was born in Caguas, Puerto Rico to parents Eugenia Rodríguez Flores (1929-2013), of San Lorenzo, and Antonio Jiménez Rodríguez (1924-1973) from San Salvador barrio in Caguas.
-In 1949, when José was an infant, his mother Eugenia (Doña Genia) Rodríguez moved with him from Puerto Rico to New York City.
+Nicknamed "Cha Cha", José Jiménez was born in Caguas, Puerto Rico, to parents Eugenia Rodríguez Flores (1929–2013), of San Lorenzo, and Antonio Jiménez Rodríguez (1924–1973) of San Salvador, Caguas.
+In 1949, when Jiménez was an infant, his mother Eugenia moved with him from Puerto Rico to New York City.
 They traveled to a migrant worker camp near Boston, where they were reunited with his father Antonio.
 They rented a work cabin from the Italian family-owners of the migrant camp.

 In fewer than two years, the Jiménez family moved to Chicago to be near relatives.
 His mother worked in a candy factory and did piece-work in several TV factories.
-Doña Genia also volunteered and contributed to organizing the Catholic Daughters of Mary (Damas de María) in Chicago's Lincoln Park neighborhood.
+She also volunteered and contributed to organizing the Catholic Daughters of Mary (Damas de María) in Chicago's Lincoln Park neighborhood.

 The Jiménez family lived near Holy Name Cathedral, on the Near North Side, in what became one of the first two Puerto Rican neighborhoods in Chicago; it was known as La Clark by Puerto Ricans.
 It had previously been predominately ethnic German.

-Orlando Dávila, who later founded the Young Lords street gang, graduated from one of Doña Genia's neighborhood catechism classes and became one of José's best friends.
-Originally the Young Lords developed for mutual protection, recognition and reputation, in a city where their members were a mostly poor minority.
+Orlando Dávila, who later founded the Young Lords street gang, graduated from one of Jiménez's mother's neighborhood catechism classes and became one of José's best friends.
+Originally, the Young Lords developed for mutual protection, recognition and reputation, in a city where their members were a mostly poor minority.
 White gangs considered them a disruption to the Lincoln Park neighborhood and confrontations became frequent.
 Most of the new Latino children in Lincoln Park joined some form of street gang or neighborhood "club" to make their way.

+Jiménez died in Chicago on January 10, 2025, at age 76.